Trustees & Staff

 "Following my degree I found that the physical sciences quantifying the hazards produced by climate change, such as outbursts from rapidly melting glaciers, had little or no connection with those communities most at risk.
 Yet there are many areas where environmental science could do much to benefit the Himalayan communities that are so dramatically affected.
 So I became interested in trying to bridge these gaps between science and the community."

-Robin set up The Glacier Trust in July 2008 from his home in Wiltshire from where he managed the organisation full time until his disappearance in 2015.
-His drive, enthusiasm and kindness will be sorely missed.
+Robin set up The Glacier Trust in July 2008 from his home in Wiltshire from where he managed the organisation.
+His drive, enthusiasm and kindness is sorely missed.